opensearch-project/documentation-website/_analyzers/index.md

 ## Custom analyzers

 If needed, you can combine tokenizers, token filters, and character filters to create a custom analyzer.
+For more information, see [Creating a custom analyzer]({{site.url}}{{site.baseurl}}/analyzers/custom-analyzer/).

 ## Text analysis at indexing time and query time